SASMACROS/SAILIU/README.md

-# SAILIU
+# A SAS® Macro for Covariate Specification in Linear, Logistic, or Survival Regression

-This website will introduce a flexible, customized and user-friendly SAS® macro %SPECI to quickly produce a one page report that organizes multiple common-used statistics to help you compare and select the appropriate functional form from linear, categorical, and spline terms in linear regression, logistic regression and survival analysis models.
+This website will introduce a customizable user-friendly SAS® macro %SPECI to quickly produce a one page report that organizes multiple commonly-used statistics to help you compare and select the appropriate functional form from continuous, categorical, and spline terms in linear regression, logistic regression, and survival analysis models.

-You need to download both of
+The statistics in the final report include:
+•	Plot showing an overlay of predicted values from the three functional forms.
+•	Summary table of model statistics.
+(See complete list and descriptions for each model in Appendix A)
+•	Plot of the residual values from the model where the covariate is continuous.
+•	Plot of the observed values of the covariate and the outcome variable (linear and logistic regression models only)
+•	Kaplan Meier plot (survival model only).

+# INSTRUCTIONS FOR USING MACRO %SPECI

+There are two SAS® editor programs: the main macro (SPECI.sas) and the program to call the macro (CALL SPECI.sas).
+The call program is provided in the Appendix B and both the main macro and the call program are available upon request from the author (Sai Liu) and are posted to the GitHub website (https://github.com/SaiLMainpage/ModelSpecification).
-1) CALL SPECI.sas and
-2) SPECI.sas macro programs to your own computer.
-Afterwards, you can open “CALL SPECI.sas” to

-1. Call “SPECI.sas” macro by filling in the location where the “SPECI.sas” macro stored
+• First, save the CALL SPECI.sas and SPECI.sas programs to your computer.
+Next, open “CALL SPECI.sas” and update the include statement to the directory where the “SPECI.sas” macro stored

    %include "Directory/speci.sas";

-2. Fill in parameters as needed (The full “CALL SPECI.sas” macro program is attached in Appendix)

-    Copyright (C) (2016) (Sai Liu and Magaret R Stedman)

-    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.
+• Next, specify the parameters for the macro program (for example %let dataset= mydata) see CALL SPECI.sas program.

-CONTACT INFORMATION
+# CONTACT INFORMATION
   Your comments and questions are valued and encouraged.
 Contact the author at:

   Sai Liu

   Division of Nephrology, Department of Medicine Stanford University School of Medicine
   1070 Arastradero Rd., Suite 100
   Palo Alto, CA. 94304
   Phone: 213-793-1055
   Email: sailiu.tian@gmail.com